tanyachernysh7/myblog/_posts/2021-08-11-second-post.md

 ![10](https://user-images.githubusercontent.com/88477186/140879349-72f0f082-f2d6-48f3-9f74-90dc9e1f789b.png)

-Google creates an empty table and puts it in your document.
+An empty table is created and added into your document.

 Press the tab key to move to the next cell in the table.
 Use the up and down arrow keys to move between rows.